mliamsinclair/skybin/README.md

 1. Clone the repository.
 2. Build the project using Maven: `mvn clean install`.
+3. Set up a local MySQL database named "Skybin".
+4. Configure the database connection in the `src/main/resources/application.properties` file. **Note: You will need to change `spring.datasource.username` to your local MySQL username and `spring.datasource.password` to your local MySQL password.**
-3. Run the generated JAR file: `java -jar target/skybin.jar`.
+5. Run the generated JAR file: `java -jar target/skybin.jar`.
-4. Access the application in your web browser at `http://localhost:8080`.
+6. Access the application in your web browser at `http://localhost:4000`.

 ## Features